mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 name:     Fireblaze Obelysk
 text:     **Summon Dervish**
-          Your dervishes have +1 Attack.
+          Your dervishes have +1⚔️.

 name:     Imperial Mechanyst
 text:     **Deploy**: Repair all of your artifacts to full durability.

 name:     Inner Oasis
-text:     Give all friendly minions +3 Health.
+text:     Give all friendly minions +3❤️.
 Draw a card.

 name:     Orb Weaver
 text:     **Deploy**: Summon a copy of this minion.

 name:     Portal Guardian
 text:     **Frenzy**
-          Whenever you summon a minion, this minion gains +1 Attack
+          Whenever you summon a minion, this minion gains +1⚔️

 name:     Psychic Conduit
-text:     Reactivate and take control of an enemy minion with 2 or less Attack until end of turn.
+text:     Reactivate and take control of an enemy minion with 2 or less ⚔️ until end of turn.

 name:     Sand Howler
 text:     **Cannot be targeted by enemy spells or Ability keyword effects.**